Decreasing subsequences and Viennot for oscillating tableaux: Viennot's geometric construction and decreasing subsequences

 for $1 \leq j \leq r$, then each such box must contain a $c$-colored inner corner (the schematic is obtained from the one in \eqref{eq:chicken} by rotating each picture $180$ degrees).
 Choosing one such inner corner in each $B^j$ gives the desired decreasing sequence. \end{proof}

+\begin{prop} Let $w = a_1 \cdots a_k$ be a permutation in $\SG_k$ written in one-line notation, and let $c_1 < \cdots < c_k$ be the totally ordered set of colors in Viennot's geometric construction.
+The color $c_\ell$ appears in the Viennot diagram for $w$ if and only if the list $a_1, \ldots, a_k$ contains a decreasing subsequence of length $\ell$. \end{prop}

+\begin{proof} To begin, we record the following observations concerning a Viennot diagram: \begin{enumerate} \item For $i\ge 1$, each $c_{i+1}$-colored outer corner meets exactly one $c_{i}$-colored inner corner, and vice versa:

+\item Every shadow line contains at least one outer corner. \item The union of the $c_1$-colored outer corners is equal to the set $\{(t,a_t) \mid 1 \leq t \leq k\}$. \end{enumerate}

+By (1), a length $r$ decreasing sequence of $c_i$-colored outer corners is also a length $r$ decreasing sequence of $c_{i-1}$-colored inner corners.
+Thus, Lemma \ref{lem:algorithm} allows us to construct a length $r+1$ decreasing sequence of $c_{i-1}$-colored outer corners from a length $r$ decreasing sequence of $c_i$-colored outer corners, \emph{and} vice-versa.

+If the color $c_\ell$ appears, by (2) we can choose one $c_\ell$-colored outer corner and thus iteratively construct a length $\ell$ decreasing sequence of $c_1$-colored outer corners.
+By (3), this sequence of outer corners yields the desired decreasing subsequence.
+Conversely, given a length $\ell$ decreasing sequence of $c_1$-colored outer corners, we can run the procedure in reverse to obtain one $c_\ell$-colored outer corner, implying that the color $c_{\ell}$ appears in the diagram. \end{proof}

-\begin{example} We illustrate the passage from inner to outer corners in Proposition \ref{prop:corners} using the Viennot diagram from Example \ref{prop:corners}.
+\begin{example} We illustrate the passage from inner to outer corners in Lemma \ref{lem:algorithm} using the Viennot diagram from Example \ref{prop:corners}.
 The decreasing sequence of {\textbf{orange}} inner corners determines the indicated decreasing sequence of outer corners.
-(Here, we've removed all lattice paths except those that are {\textbf{orange}}.)
+(Here, we've removed all shadow lines except those that are {\textbf{orange}}.)